-The invasive species control category will direct approximately \$2.3 million to support invasive species control efforts needed to sustain or enhance the benefits of previous habitat restorations.
+The invasive species control category will direct approximately \$2.5 million to support invasive species control efforts needed to sustain or enhance the benefits of previous habitat restorations.
 Funding under this strategy will be limited to control efforts focused on terrestrial, coastal, and aquatic invasive plants.
 Proposed projects should be of sufficient size, scope, or unique ecological value to necessitate a strategic re-investment in invasive species control.
 Projects proposing invasive control on a small acreage or on multiple isolated sites that lack strategic or geographic connection will not be competitive.
-Preference will be given to projects that demonstrate how proposed invasive control work directly protects, reinforces or enhances the value of habitat restoration projects previously funded by the GLRI or SOGL.
+Competitive projects must demonstrate how proposed invasive control work directly protects, reinforces or enhances the value of habitat restoration projects previously funded by the GLRI or SOGL.
+Competitive projects will advance invasive control activities through a stewardship lens, contextualizing the work proposed for SOGL funding through a discussion of the history of invasive treatment and habitat restoration at the site(s) where retreatment will occur, how SOGL funding will be utilized to retreat and protect those restored habitats, and ultimately how the work funded by SOGL will lay the foundation for a long-term commitment to stewardship through strategic EDRR and other targeted invasive control activities.
 Funding will primarily support the following two strategies.